 - Use the Visa supplier locator tool to look up a specific merchant location.
 The tool will tell you the category of that location.
 Although this tool is most accurate for Visa credit cards, it shouldn’t be that much different for other credit card networks.

-Besides their cash back programs, Chase Freedom® and Discover it® have other benefits that can sway your choice between the two popular cash back cards.
+Besides their cash back programs, Chase Freedom and Discover It Cash Back have other benefits that can sway your choice between the two popular cash back cards.
 These perks may come in handy during emergencies and save you some money.

 Standard Discover Benefits Help Save a Little Money

 Discover cards are often very popular because they come with standard benefits that are great for almost anyone.
-These perks are part of the reason that your might consider the Discover it® card over the Chase Freedom® card.
+These perks are part of the reason that your might consider the Discover It Cash Back over the Chase Freedom card.

-- No late payment on the first missed payment: You’re forgiven for your first missed bill payment.
-A late payment fee can cost up to $35.
+You’re forgiven for your first missed bill payment.
+A late payment fee can cost up to $39.

-- No penalty APR: When you miss a payment, most credit cards will hike up your interest rate to a higher penalty APR (normally around 30%).
-With Discover it®, you’re not punished for being forgetful.
+When you miss a payment, most credit cards will hike up your interest rate to a higher penalty APR (normally around 30%).
+With Discover It Cash Back, you’re not punished for being forgetful.

 Your Credit Score Affects Which Card You Get

 Cash back credit cards tend to require higher credit scores when compared to credit cards without rewards programs.
 If you have bad credit, you may not even be able to qualify for a cash back credit card.